5 Potluck Dinner Recipes for Backpackers

 Mars bar crispy cake

-This is the no-bake desert that doesn’t leave you with unwanted flour and sugar ingredients at the end!
+This is the no-bake dessert that doesn’t leave you with unwanted flour and sugar ingredients at the end!
 (We can’t be bothered carrying that all in our backpack).

 It’s so easy to make, that you feel ashamed for enjoying it.
 But, what the hell!